josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_differences.md

 This is explained extensively in <doc:cross_language_scripting>.

-## await keyword
+## `await` keyword

-Something similar to GDScript's await keyword can be achieved with C#'s await keyword.
+Something similar to GDScript's `await` keyword can be achieved with C#'s await keyword.

-The await keyword in C# can be used with any awaitable expression.
+The `await` keyword in C# can be used with any awaitable expression.
 It's commonly used with operands of the types Task, Task<TResult>, ValueTask, or ValueTask<TResult>.

-An expression t is awaitable if one of the following holds:
+An expression `t` is awaitable if one of the following holds:

-- t is of compile-time type dynamic.
+- `t` is of compile-time type `dynamic`.

-- t has an accessible instance or extension method called GetAwaiter with no parameters and no type parameters, and a return type A for which all of the following hold:
+- `t` has an accessible instance or extension method called `GetAwaiter` with no parameters and no type parameters, and a return type `A` for which all of the following hold:

-A implements the interface System.Runtime.CompilerServices.INotifyCompletion.
+`A` implements the interface `System.Runtime.CompilerServices.INotifyCompletion`.
-A has an accessible, readable instance property IsCompleted of type bool.
+`A` has an accessible, readable instance property `IsCompleted` of type `bool`.
-A has an accessible instance method GetResult with no parameters and no type parameters.
+`A` has an accessible instance method `GetResult` with no parameters and no type parameters.

-- A implements the interface System.Runtime.CompilerServices.INotifyCompletion.
+- `A` implements the interface `System.Runtime.CompilerServices.INotifyCompletion`.

-- A has an accessible, readable instance property IsCompleted of type bool.
+- `A` has an accessible, readable instance property `IsCompleted` of type `bool`.

-- A has an accessible instance method GetResult with no parameters and no type parameters.
+- `A` has an accessible instance method `GetResult` with no parameters and no type parameters.

-- A implements the interface System.Runtime.CompilerServices.INotifyCompletion.
+- `A` implements the interface `System.Runtime.CompilerServices.INotifyCompletion`.

-- A has an accessible, readable instance property IsCompleted of type bool.
+- `A` has an accessible, readable instance property `IsCompleted` of type `bool`.

-- A has an accessible instance method GetResult with no parameters and no type parameters.
+- `A` has an accessible instance method `GetResult` with no parameters and no type parameters.

-An equivalent of awaiting a signal in GDScript can be achieved with the await keyword and GodotObject.ToSignal.
+An equivalent of awaiting a signal in GDScript can be achieved with the `await` keyword and `GodotObject.ToSignal`.

 Example: